-First, their car dashboard suddenly shows an empty food bowl warning light out of nowhere, an indication that food is running scarce and hunger will linger on for several months.
-So the supermarket checkout line begins growing, wrapping around the store and then around the corner of the street, all behind a lady with a can-I-speak-to-the-manager haircut who demands to speak to a manager because her 3rd coupon didn’t go through and clearly the cucumber was advertised for $1.29 instead of $1.35.
+First, most car dashboards suddenly show an empty food bowl light –an indication of food scarcity, and hunger will certainly linger on for several hours.
+So the supermarket checkout line begins growing and growing, then wrapping around the store and out to the corner of the street, all behind a lady who’s demanding to speak to a manager because her 3rd hot chocolate coupon didn’t go through.

-Then once the first special snowflake lands, things immediately get worse.
-Because these white stuffs, even at 0.1″ of accumulation, have the power to hallucinate an already troubled mind; make it completely lose the ability to drive properly on the highway without causing colossal collateral accidents with maximum damage.
+Then once the first special snowflake touches the asphalt, things immediately take a turn for the worse.
+Because even at 1cm of accumulation, these white fluffy stuffs have the power to drive an already troubled mind insane.
+As the way nature intends, after that long wait in line now you must wait longer in traffic because some idiot just speeds and instantly loses control on the highway causing maximum collateral damage on all 4 lanes.
 Or maybe someone didn’t check the tire pressure earlier.
 I don’t know.

-But I do remember a snowstorm in 2016 that it filled up my apartment complex’s roads all the way to the level of my grandma’s recently replaced hip (sponsored by by Rand Enterprises).
-And two days later, a wheel dozer was called in to clear the street because people couldn’t dig their way our to go to work and the maintenance team consisted of 2 old guys, couldn’t get their gas snowblowers to start even if their 401k entirely depends on it.
+But I do remember a snowstorm in 2016 that it filled up my apartment complex’s roads all the way to the level of my meemaw’s recently new hip.
+And two days later, a wheel dozer was called in to clear the streets because people couldn’t dig their way our to go to work while the maintenance team consisted of 2 old men, couldn’t get their gas snowblowers to start even if their 401k entirely depends on it.

-Now because the snow was left in the sub-freezing for too long it turned into heavy, hardened blocks of ice.
+Now because the snow was left in the sub-freezing for over 48 hours it turned into heavy, hardened blocks of ice.
 So unfortunately for the kind yet clueless gentleman who drove the dozer as he forgot to factor in that condition, he managed to break the dozer right on the first run.
 Approximately 2 minutes into the only one job he had.